akvo/rag-doll/readme.md

-# RAG Demo
+# RAG Doll
+Rag Doll is a chat-with-your-documents style Retrieval Augmented Generation (RAG).
+Rag Doll is broken up into several containers, each with a single responsibility (or as close to that as I could get).

+There are many RAG implementations out there and I don't proclaim this to be better than any of the others.
+What sets Rag Doll apart is the fact that it makes all previous chats available to the user.
+This feature does come with the downside that the chat is added to the knowledge base as fact.
+It will not have been curated or reviewed before it comes available to use in future searches.
+Rag Doll assumes good faith and good factual knowledge by all participants in the chat.

+The implementation is mostly Python, although the heavy lifting is done by pre-trained machine learning models.
+You'll want to run this on something with a decent GPU, or you will find this all to be very slow.

-The repository is a demo of a mostly-Python Retrieval Augmented Generation (RAG) system, organised into several containers.
+This repository is an implementation of a mostly-Python Retrieval Augmented Generation (RAG) system, organised into several containers.
 By containerizing, we can more easily upgrade and improve individual componetns.

 This demo is purely for text data, we do not demo multi-modal at this time.
 Maybe later, feel free to suggest a pull request. :-)